 So, if you are one of those people who fall into the "increasing your success" category, then this might frustrate you a little bit, but also try to provide some clarity on the subject.
 If you are wanting to increase your success, there's no magic bullet, call, thermal or camo that's going to make that happen, unfortunately.
 However, you can find people who are having the same sort of success that you would like to achieve and work on figuring out the difference between what their approach is and what your approach is when you're out hunting.
 There is a good chance, you most likely already possess the equipment that you need, but you don't have the approach and in-field portion quite figured out yet.
 This is where social media and Facebook groups, such as Predator Central and Predator Hunting: Tips, Tricks and Tactics comes into play.
 These groups were designed by hunters, for hunters, to allow people from all around the world to discuss their approaches and techniques openly to help others who may be having similar roadblocks in their way to success.

 Now, if you are one of those people who are looking for key equipment differences and performance in the field answers, then you have even more resources available to you than you probably even realize.
 For instance, if you follow the ATN Facebook Page, you can see numerous videos from the ATN Ambassadors from around the world.
 Take a few moments to read the details on the video so that you can have a better understanding of what it is you're exactly seeing.
-Firearm type, Distance, Humidity, Color Pallet, Scope Model, Day or Night, Thermal or Night Vision and more!
-This is the type of information that you can ascertain by doing a little bit of legwork and taking some time to research the optics that interest you and can suit the exact needs that you have.
-This will allow you, as the consumer, to know if a certain model of scope or binocular or hand scanner will fit the needs that you have!
+Firearm type, Distance, Humidity, Color Pallet, Scope Model, Day or Night, Thermal Technology, or Night Vision and more!
+This is the type of information that you can ascertain by doing a little bit of legwork and taking some time to research the ATN Smart HD Optics that interest you and can suit the exact needs that you have.
+This will allow you, as the consumer, to know if a certain model of smart rifle scope, binocular, hand scanner, or other hunting products will fit the needs that you have!